ArditKoka/ArditKoka.github.io/README.md

         <div id="home" class="tab-content active">
             <h2>Welcome</h2>
             <p>I am a Ph.D.
-Candidate in Methods and Models for Economic Decisions at the University of Insubria.
+Candidate in <a href="https://www.phd.eco.uninsubria.it/methods-and-models-for-economic-decisions/phd-students/" target="_blank">Methods and Models for Economic Decisions</a> at the University of Insubria.
 Previously, I worked as an auditor for Deloitte.
 I hold a Master's degree in International Economics and Commerce from Università Politecnica delle Marche.
 My research focuses on Macroeconomics, Monetary Economics, Central Bank Digital Currency, Money, and Banking.</p>
             <h2>Contact Details</h2>
             <p>Via Monte Generoso, 71<br>21100 Varese VA<br>Italy</p>
             <p>Email: <a href="mailto:akoka@uninsubria.it">akoka@uninsubria.it</a></p>